 We remain committed to funding cross-cutting programs—those that address multiple elements of the 3Ps—as well as favoring programs with a survivor protection component.
 We are focused on investing in the programs that hold the greatest promise for advancing the anti-trafficking movement around the world.
 Our funding supports the Department and USAID’s Joint Strategic Goal Framework and works toward the specific goals of advancing civilian security throughout the world, building up stable and democratic states through promoting rule of law and protection of human rights, and advancing U.S. interests and values through public diplomacy and programs that connect the United States and Americans to the world.

-Of our recently funded grants, nine projects are global in nature, one project is regional, and the remaining projects target 21 specific countries.
-Of our recently awarded grants, approximately 45 percent are being implemented by public international organizations; the remaining projects will be implemented by foreign and domestic NGOs.
+Of our recently funded grants, seven projects are global in nature, five projects are regional, and the remaining projects target 26 specific countries.
+Of our recently awarded grants, approximately 49 percent are being implemented by public international organizations; the remaining projects will be implemented by foreign and domestic NGOs.